Thai Quinoa Salad with Fresh Herbs and Lime Vinaigrette

 This post may contain affiliate links.
 Read my full disclosure policy.

-This flavorful Thai quinoa salad is a healthy eater’s dream!
+Packed with protein and fresh veggies, this flavorful Thai quinoa salad is a healthy eater’s dream!

 Thai quinoa salad with fresh herbs and lime vinaigrette in a square bowl.

-What you’ll need to make Thai Quinoa Salad
+What You’ll Need To Make Thai Quinoa Salad

 Begin by cooking the quinoa.
 The key to success is not following the package instructions, which always call for too much liquid and result in mushy quinoa.
 The ideal ratio is 1 cup of quinoa to 1-2/3 cups of liquid.
 Simply combine the water, salt and quinoa is a pan and bring to a boil.
 Turn the heat down to a simmer, cover the pan and cook until the quinoa is done, about 15 minutes.
 You’ll know it’s done when the little white “tails” sprout from the grains.

+While the quinoa cooks, prepare the vegetables.
 For the cucumbers, I like to use English (or hothouse) cucumbers because the skin is edible and you don’t need to peel them.
 They’re sometimes called seedless cucumbers but you still need to seed them, otherwise, they’ll make your salad watery.

 Slice the red pepper into bite-sized pieces, thinly slice the scallions and shred the carrot.

 Next, make the dressing by combining the fresh lime juice (no bottled stuff!), sugar, vegetable oil, red pepper flakes and fish sauce in a small bowl.
-Whisk until the sugar is dissolved.

 Combine the quinoa with the dressing, vegetables and fresh herbs.